azorkai/azorkai/README.md

 ### [huawei-matebook-m1080-linux-audio](https://github.com/azorkai/huawei-matebook-m1080-linux-audio)

-Kernel patches that bring up speaker output on the Huawei MateBook HVY-WXX9 — AMD Renoir with an ES8316 codec that the mainline driver does not wire correctly.
+Kernel patches that bring up speaker output on the Huawei MateBook HVY-WXX9 (AMD Renoir with an ES8316 codec the mainline driver does not wire correctly).
 DKMS packaged, GPL-2.0.

 ---